-God gave me a very encouraging vision about the books He has placed in me and you.
-He showed me a bonfire, one that was burning very brightly and was extremely hot.
+God gave me an encouraging vision about the books He has placed in me and you.
+He showed me a bonfire, one that was burning brightly and extremely hot.
 I could hear the crackling of the fire and there were lots of “POPS” that would emit burning embers into the air.
-That is when He explained to me that the bonfire that was burning was the Holy Spirit burning on the inside of me (and the other people He has called to author books.)
+That is when He explained to me the bonfire that was burning was the Holy Spirit burning on the inside of me (and the other people He has called to author books.)
 The hotter the Holy Spirit burned on the inside of us, it would cause the sap to pop and burning embers would be sent out to travel through the air and land on the dry grass and brush around – causing these dry places to catch on fire as well.

 In the Bible, dry ground is used to describe the hardened hearts of people – someone who has turned from God or doesn’t know Him.
-God showed me that these embers were actually the books that would be “exploding” from His children, traveling and landing in the hands of the people who need His hope and love.
+God showed me that the embers flying through the air were actually the books that would be “exploding” from His children, traveling and landing in the hands of the people who need His hope and love.
 These books would be a way to reach these people right where they are, and they would be touched by the fire of The Holy Spirit.

 Are you ready to emit your spark?

 The Bible tells us in Revelation 12:11 that it is by the Blood of the Lamb, the sacrifice of Jesus, and the word of our testimony that the enemy will be defeated.
 One of the best “sparks” you can write is your testimony.
 Three easy steps to get started:

 1. Begin in Prayer and Worship…and stay there!